TBS HOME PAGE

 from Robbinsville High School and is now taking classes at Mercer County Community College.
 After completing

-her associates degree in Dance-Fine Arts, she plans to being my second major to become a Physical Therapist Assistant.
+her associates degree in Dance-Fine Arts, she plans to being my second major to become a Physical Therapist

-can't wait to become an official staff member in the future!
+the studio and can't wait to become an official staff member in the future!